PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     </MapContainer>
 \end{lstlisting} \

-The EditControl component provides event handlers for all events related to the drawing functions, like \lstinline!onCreated, onEdited! and \lstinline!onDeleted!, which can be overwritten by the developer to add custom functionality.\
+The \lstinline!EditControl! component provides event handlers for all events related to the drawing functions, like \lstinline!onCreated, onEdited! and \lstinline!onDeleted!, which can be overwritten by the developer to add custom functionality.\
 The \lstinline!draw! property allows the developer to enable or disable certain features or buttons in the extension's toolbar.